 As you might imagine, with a machine operating at such high temperatures, there are a variety of fire hazards that are inherently part of the 3D printing process:

 An extruder uses heat to melt the filament to create the 3D design.
-It must cool down between each layer to reduce the risk of the design material overheating, so if the extruder gets stuck in one spot of the design, then the melting of the filament could result in a fire.
+It must cool down between each layer to reduce the risk of overheating, so if the extruder gets stuck in one spot of the design, then the melting of the filament could result in a fire.

 Faulty thermal runaway protection